mindspore-ai/mindspore/model_zoo/research/rl/ldp_linucb/README.md

 # [Model Architecture](#contents)

 The server interacts with users in rounds.
 For a coming user, the server first transfers the current model parameters to the user.
 In the user side, the model chooses an action based on the user feature to play (e.g., choose a movie to recommend), and observes a reward (or loss) value from the user (e.g., rating of the movie).
-Then we perturb the data to be transfered by adding Gaussian noise.
+Then we perturb the data to be transferred by adding Gaussian noise.
 Finally, the server receives the perturbed data and updates the model.
 Details can be found in the [original paper](https://arxiv.org/abs/2006.00701).

 # [Dataset](#contents)